igbucur/BayesMR/README.md

 Assuming everything managed to compile successfully, the executable `BayesMR` should appear in the root folder.
-To verify that BayesMR has been built successfully, one can use the provided script by running `./BayesMR ini/BayesMR.ini` in a Linux or Windows terminal.
+To verify that BayesMR has been built successfully, one can use the provided script by running `bash scripts/run_BayesMR_example.sh` in a Linux or Windows terminal (requires [GNU Bash](https://www.gnu.org/software/bash/)).
 To verify that the R package is installed successfully, run `Rscript scripts/smmr-article-figures.R`.

 ## Licensing